 The State of Delaware provides a large amount of financial support to the Foundation.
-The Twenty-First Century Fund Investments Act created a special fund of the State using funds from a \$35 million settlement with New York.
+The Twenty-First Century Fund Investments Act created a special fund of the State using funds from a \$35 million settlement with the State of New York.
 This Act calls for up to \$500 thousand to be used for the operating expenses of the Foundation.
 In addition, the Foundation shall designate \$3 million in each county to be applied as a 1:1 match of county funds designated for the purchase of preservation easements (29 Del.
 C. §6102A (d)).

-According to the Foundation's financial statements, the General Assembly of the State provided funding for the Foundation through the Farmland Preservation Fund (under Senate Bill No. 229) in the amount of \$7 million for both fiscal years ended June 30, 2012 and 2013.
-Total revenue was approximately \$15 million and \$10 million for the fiscal years ended June 30, 2012 and 2013, respectively.
+According to the Foundation's financial statements, the General Assembly of the State provided funding for the Foundation through the Farmland Preservation Fund (under Senate Bill No. 229) in the amount of \$7 million for fiscal year ended June 30, 2013 and \$4.8 million for fiscal year ended June 30, 2014.
+Total revenue was approximately \$10 million for the fiscal years ended June 30, 2013 and 2014, respectively.